alexkalergis/Design-and-evaluation-of-a-navigation-app/README.md

 # Design-evaluation-of-a-navigation-app
+Certainly!
+Here's a refined version of the text for presentation:

+---

+**Project Overview: myNavigation Application Design**

-The purpose of this project is the design of the navigation application myNavigation based on the PACT model.
-The design process involves analyzing the potential users of the application, identifying usage scenarios, and reproducing patterns upon which the creation of the application will be based.
-In order to proceed with the design, we were first required to evaluate an existing navigation application (Komoot app) with the help of users.
-The results we obtained were used to create the best possible version of the application, avoiding any design mistakes we identified.
-Finally, we proceeded with the design of the myNavigation application and its evaluation compared to the Komoot application.
+The objective of this project is to design the myNavigation application using the PACT model.
+The design process entails a comprehensive analysis of potential users, identification of usage scenarios, and the creation of patterns to guide the application's development.

-The model we utilized during the project is the Hix-Hartson star model.
-At each stage of the design, we evaluated the results, based on which we designed another part of the application.
-We repeated this process, returning to each stage until we reached a satisfactory final result.
+### Design Process:

+1. **User Analysis and Scenario Identification:**
+   - We began by analyzing the potential users of the application and identifying various usage scenarios.

+2. **Evaluation of Existing Application:**
+   - To inform our design, we evaluated the existing Komoot navigation application with the help of real users.
+The insights gained from this evaluation helped us identify and avoid potential design flaws.

+3. **Application Development:**
+   - Using the feedback from the Komoot app evaluation, we developed the initial version of myNavigation, aiming to incorporate the best practices and avoid identified pitfalls.

+### Iterative Design and Evaluation:

+We employed the Hix-Hartson star model throughout the project.
+This iterative process involved:

+- **Stage-wise Evaluation:**
+  - At each design stage, we meticulously evaluated the results and made necessary adjustments.

+- **Refinement:**
+  - We continually refined each aspect of the application, returning to previous stages as needed, until we achieved a satisfactory final product.

+### Final Outcome:

+The iterative process and thorough evaluation allowed us to design a user-centered, efficient, and robust navigation application.
+The final version of myNavigation was compared against the Komoot app to ensure it met our high standards and addressed user needs effectively.

+---

+This version is more structured and polished for a presentation.

 ## Design
 <img width="15" alt="Main" src="https://github.com/alexkalergis/Design-and-evaluation-of-a-navigation-app/assets/105602973/7be81fe2-8c0f-4966-9224-b0f23244db8e"> https://www.figma.com/design/5RGDWogOr4xTt0BOWMDhYq/myNavigation-Design?node-id=0-1&t=QCkUBiGZE4EehPSo-1